Best: Darnold picks himself up after early INT for TD

 DETROIT — No sane person associated with the Jets would have wished Sam Darnold’s first play on him.
 But in an odd, upside-down, Jets-ian way, it might have been the best thing that happened to him on Monday night.

-After months of hype, the rookie quarterback finally made his NFL debut against the Lions at Ford Field and on national, prime-time TV, and on his first play was intercepted by Quandre Diggs, who returned the ball 37 yards for a touchdown.
+After months of hype, the rookie quarterback finally made his NFL debut against the Lions on national, prime-time TV, and on his first play was intercepted by Quandre Diggs, who returned the ball 37 yards for a touchdown.

 To call it shocking would be a vast understatement.
 It was unfathomable.
 His parents were there.
 His old buddies at Southern Cal were watching back home.
 The fortunes of an entire NFL franchise rested on his shoulder pads.

-Then, boom: an unwise throw across the field aimed at Bilal Powell, easily picked off by Diggs, and it was 7-0 after 20 seconds.
-Soon Darnold was the No. 2 trending topic on Twitter — in the entire world.
+Then, boom: a throw across the field aimed at Bilal Powell, easily picked off by Diggs, and it was 7-0 after 20 seconds.

+Darnold finished 16-for-21 for 198 yards and two touchdowns as the Jets stormed back to win in a rout, 48-17.

-Darnold has been praised far and wide for his maturity and unflappability.
-How better to prove that then after diving into his professional career with a spectacular, embarrassing belly flop?
+Darnold has been praised for his maturity and unflappability.
+How better to prove that than after diving into his professional career with a spectacular belly flop?

-And that he did, reassuring fans and more importantly teammates that the kid is all right, sending a loud message in a 48-17 Jets rout that also featured their first defensive touchdown since 2013 and first punt return for a TD since 2012.
+And that he did, reassuring fans and more importantly teammates that the kid is all right.

-On his second possession, Darnold recorded his first completion to his own team, waiting patiently in the pocket before converting a third-and-6 play to Neal Sterling — future trivia question alert! — for 12 yards.

-On his third possession, he bought time with his legs on a third-and-7 from the Detroit 14, found Quincy Enunwa for a first down at the 6 and set up Isaiah Crowell’s touchdown run.

-Robby Anderson tore it away from safety Tavon Wilson with 1:51 left in the first half.
-It was Darnold’s first career touchdown pass.
-Make a note of that.
+He admitted he was nervous on the first play.
+Then, poof, he was able to move on, tension-free.

+“After that pick it was, ‘Oh, shoot,’ and then I was like, ‘OK, here we go.
+It can’t get much worse than that,’” he said.
+“It really was that kind of thinking that was going on in my head.”

+“Robby put his hand up,” Darnold said.
+“Once Robby puts his hand up he knows that he has someone beat, so I just gave it a shot.”

-After the Lions tied it at 17 to start the second half, Darnold marched the Jets right back, capped by a 21-yard touchdown play on which he hit Enunwa with a short pass and Enunwa made a long run.
-Darnold was 3-for-3 on the drive.
+After the Lions tied it at 17 to start the second half, Darnold marched the Jets right back, capped by a 21-yard touchdown pass to Quincy Enunwa.

-All of this was going on in the din of Ford Field, where early cheers turned to boos for the Lions, whose Matthew Stafford looked like the rookie quarterback.
-And it happened with veteran Jets receiver Jermaine Kearse out with an injury.
+All of this was going on in the din of Ford Field, adding to the degree of difficulty.

 Brett Favre’s first NFL pass, as a Falcon in 1991, was intercepted and returned for a touchdown.
 He managed to recover from that and fashion a decent NFL career.